 It is a good strategy for a serious candidate to understand the exam before start preparation, and to understand the candidates need to understand the exam syllabus of the exam.
-Same goes with the one of the most prestigious exam of the country i.e. UPSC CSE Exam 2020.
+Same goes with the one of the most prestigious exam of the country i.e. UPSC IAS Exam 2020.
 Candidates must note that it is one of the toughest exam to crack as it require knowledge of every field.
-Here we present the UPSC Syllabus, candidates can check UPSC Syllabus before start preparing for any exam.
+Here we present the UPSC Syllabus 2020 for UPSC IAS, IPS, IRS & IFS, candidates can check UPSC Syllabus before start preparing for any exam.
 The UPSC IAS Syllabus is set by the Union Public Service Commission.

 This exam comprises of there stages namely Prelims, Mains and Interview.
 It is must noted that Prelims have two objective type (MCQ) exam, while the Mains is comprehensive which comprises nine subjective papers exam and in Interview tests the candidate intelligence, attentiveness, balance of judgement and human qualities like honesty, integrity and leadership are checked.